A/B Testing Advanced

 Type II (false negative)Beta (β)Missing a real winner, declaring no resultPower (typically 0.80, β = 0.20)

 Most A/B testing discussion focuses on Type I errors (false positives) — but underpowered tests that miss real winners are equally damaging, just less visible.
+A false positive ships a change that does nothing; a false negative abandons a change that would have grown revenue.

 Why 80% Power?